Out of the Dark (1988 film)

-Out of the Dark is a 1989 American slasher film starring Karen Witter.
-The film is notable for being the last acting credit of the drag queen Divine, who died slightly over a year before its release.
+Out of the Dark is a 1988 American slasher film starring Karen Witter.
+The film was publicized as the last acting credit of the drag queen Divine, who died slightly over a year before its release.

 Plot

-"Suite Nothings" is a sleazy L.A. phone-sex hot-line voiced by failed models.
+"Suite Nothings" is a sleazy L.A. phone-sex hot-line voiced by women who are trying, and usually failing, to become successful actors or models.
 Preying on them is Bobo, a psychotic killer who dresses in a clown costume.
-While the police try to uncover the clown's identity, the agency's models fall to Bobo's murderous rage.
+The police believe the killer to be Kevin, a photographer who is dating one of the operators, Kristi.
+As the murders pile up Kristi and Kevin start their own quest to find the killer, as one of the investigators, Lt.
+Meyers, refuses to believe that anyone else is the murderer.